-The Cue project covers an area of approximately 46km2 with several high priority targets that require additional exploration.
+The Murchison Project encompasses three separate tenement holdings targeting gold bearing hosts in different geological settings.
+Cuddingwarra, Big Bell South and Cue cover a total project area of approximately 425km2 with several high priority targets that require additional exploration.

 The Cuddingwarra Project is considered highly prospective to GSM’s regional gold exploration strategy.
 The tenements are considered positive, ‘Greenfields’ exploration ground and cover substantial, prospective and underexplored greenstone stratigraphy and structure in a well-endowed gold mining district either along strike, or in the vicinity of previous and current gold mining operations.

 The Cuddingwarra tenements are located approximately 10km west and northwest of the Cue townsite neighbouring a mining centre consisting of several shallow open pits which produced over 1.3Moz of gold.